stephengold/Minie/README.md

 By default, debug visualization renders convex collision shapes using meshes with no more than 42 vertices.
-It can also generate debug meshes with up 256 vertices.
+It can also generate debug meshes with up to 256 vertices.
 To override the low-resolution default on a per-object basis:

         collisionObject.setDebugMeshResolution(DebugShapeFactory.highResolution);

 (This setting has no effect on objects with non-convex shapes.)

+Debug visualization caches the mesh for each non-compound collision shape it renders.
+To clear this cache:

+        DebugShapeFactory.clearCache();

 By default, debug visualization renders only to the application's main `ViewPort`.